rustyBot31/ReplAI/README.md

 <li><b>Backend</b><br>
 <ol>
  <li>Open the folder email-writer-sb on your code editor</li>
-<li>Move to the folder .vscode (if you are using vscode) and in the launch.json file, add your gemini api key next to the "GEMINI_API_KEY" field as a string
-(If you are using some other ide, make sure to add "GEMINI_API_KEY" and "GEMINI_API_URL" as environment variables alongwith the values.
-You can refer to the launch.json file I have provided, and yeah remove the .vscode folder if on some other ide).</li>
 <li>Move to the class EmailWriterSbApplication and click 'Run'. </li>
 </ol>
 </li>